 - 6 Jan.
 Our Candidate for Holy Orders, The Rev. Joshua Padraig (Paddy) Cavanaugh, was ordained to the priesthood at All Saints Church, Richmond VA.

 - 4 Feb.
-Senior Warden Elizabeth (Liz) Levin retired after an eventful three-year tenure.
+Senior Warden Elizabeth (Liz) Levin retired after an eventful four-year tenure.
 She ably steered us through the Covid pandemic, our rector’s sabbatical, and much more.
-May her successor Rebekah Shore fill her big shoes!
+Rebekah Shore became senior warden and Pat Krol, who had retired after 15 years as Executive Director of Emmanuel Music, became junior warden.

 - May.
 With funding from Hanna and James Bartlett, John Tiedemann‘s crew cleaned our Sanctuary’s reredos and walls below its clerestory.
 Jim Anderson designed a replacement herald for a window that had been broken in 2000 by firefighters.